learn-co-curriculum/react-hooks-event-handling/README.md

 ## What Can We Listen For Events On?

-One more thing to note about event listeners: you can only attach event handlers to DOM elements, _not_ React components.
+One more thing to note about event listeners: you can only attach event listeners to DOM elements, _not_ React components.
 For example, this will not work:

 ```js